About the Journal

 Quality and Ethical Standards for Articles

-JFMCA articles should be prepared with the same care as technical articles; however, the style can be more informal and some use of the first person may occur.
-Articles need to reflect knowledge of the appropriate technical literatures.
-As an absolute minimum, authors should search the literature, summarize, and cite appropriate articles on relevant topics.
+JFMCA articles should be prepared with the same care as technical articles; however, the style can be more informal, and some use of the first person may occur.
+Articles need to reflect knowledge of the appropriate technical literature.
+At an absolute minimum, authors should search the literature, summarize, and cite appropriate articles on relevant topics.
 Recent JFMCA contributions can be searched within the Archives on this site.
-Authors should also perform a diligent search of other relevant journals, including Journal of American Mosquito Control Association, Journal of Medical Entomology, and Journal of Vector Ecology.
+Authors should also diligently search other relevant journals, including the Journal of American Mosquito Control Association, the Journal of Medical Entomology, and the Journal of Vector Ecology.
 Submitted manuscripts must be related, in some way, to the field of biology and control of mosquitoes and public health arthropods or closely related disciplines.

-Manuscripts that have been published in a non-archival medium, such as Buzz Word/Newsletters and organization reports, can be submitted to JFMCA if publication would not violate copyright agreements and there are significant enhancements to the original article.
-The original publication needs to be cited, and the introduction should include specific comments about how the original article has been enhanced.
-The best way to write the enhanced article is to rewrite the entire article; however, if parts of the article are identical to the original article, overlapping portions of text must be identified and treated as quotations.
-Republishing is most appropriate when the original publication consisted of preliminary results that can be expanded upon in the JFMCA article.
+Manuscripts that have been published in a non-archival medium, such as Buzz Word/newsletters and organization reports, can be submitted to JFMCA if the publication does not violate copyright agreements and there are significant enhancements to the original article.
+The original publication must be cited, and the introduction should include specific comments about how the original article has been enhanced.
+The best way to write the enhanced article is to rewrite the entire article; however, if parts of the article are identical to the original article, overlapping portions of the text must be identified and treated as quotations.
+Republishing is most appropriate when the original publication consists of preliminary results that can be expanded upon in the JFMCA article.
 As a rule of thumb, at least 1/3 of the article must be significantly different than the previous article.
 Articles that have been published in or are being considered by other archival journals should not be submitted to JFMCA.

-Presentations from annual meetings and related workshops can also be submitted for publication in JFMCA, assuming the presentation was recast into the proper format for an article.
-The original presentation venue should be acknowledged (e.g., presented as a at the FMCA annual meeting or certain professional workshop).
+Presentations from annual meetings and related workshops can also be submitted for publication in JFMCA, assuming they were recast into the proper format for an article.
+The original presentation venue should be acknowledged (e.g., presented as at the FMCA annual meeting or certain professional workshop).
 All such submissions will undergo the normal editorial and peer review processes.

 Plagiarism and self-plagiarism (reuse of your own material without permission and/or without using proper citation procedures) of copyrighted material owned by someone else is illegal.
-In practical terms this means that you cannot cut/copy and paste material from one of your articles and reuse it in a new JFMCA article unless the original source is cited, copyright permission is obtained, and text is treated as a quotation.
-Also, you can not copy whole texts or paragraphs from A.I. and searching engine softwares, such as ChatGPT.
-Even if copyright permission is not an issue, plagiarism and self-plagiarism are violations of JFMCA standards.
-If the original source is a JFMCA article and you are preparing a new JFMCA article, do not cut and paste any of the text, including the literature review, to save yourself time – condense the old material, add new material and rewrite it.
-Only parts that are absolutely necessary, such as a table or figure, should be reused, and then the original source must be clearly identified.
+In practical terms, this means that you cannot cut/copy and paste material from one of your articles and reuse it in a new JFMCA article unless the original source is cited and copyright permission is obtained.
+The text is treated as a quotation.
+Also, you cannot copy whole texts or paragraphs from A.I. or search engine software such as ChatGPT.
+Even if copyright permission is not an issue, plagiarism, and self-plagiarism violate JFMCA standards.
+If the original source is a JFMCA article and you are preparing a new JFMCA article, do not cut and paste any of the text, including the literature review, to save yourself time – condense the old material, add new material, and rewrite it.
+Only absolutely necessary parts, such as a table or figure, should be reused, and then the original source must be clearly identified.

-JFMCA is published by the FMCA and the LibraryPress@UF, and expects authors to follow the FMCA Code of Ethics.
-Failure to meet any of the JFMCA/FMCA standards is likely to result in rejection of the manuscript.
-Authors who fail to meet the standards involving copyright, plagiarism and self- plagiarism will have their manuscripts rejected and may be barred from submitting future articles to JFMCA.
+JFMCA is published by the FMCA and LibraryPress@UF and expects authors to follow the FMCA Code of Ethics.
+Failure to meet any of the JFMCA/FMCA standards is likely to result in the manuscript's rejection.
+Authors who fail to meet the standards involving copyright, plagiarism, and self-plagiarism will have their manuscripts rejected and may be barred from submitting future articles to JFMCA.

-Finally, the JFMCA Publications Committee and Editorial Team advise authors to follow additional ethic codes of the Committee of Publication Ethics (COPE) at https://publicationethics.org
+Finally, the JFMCA Publications Committee and Editorial Team advise authors to follow additional ethics codes of the Committee of Publication Ethics (COPE) at https://publicationethics.org

 Copyright to Your Publication

 JFMCA adopted a CC BY-NC 4.0 license to publish all articles beginning with Volume 68, No. 1.
-Authors of all articles published prior to the official adoption of the license retain copyright to their work, granting the Journal of the Florida Mosquito Control Association right of first publication.
+Authors of all articles published before the official adoption of the license retain copyright to their work, granting the Journal of the Florida Mosquito Control Association the right of first publication.

 Self-Archiving Policy

-JFMCA permits and encourages authors to post items submitted to the journal on personal websites or institutional repositories both prior to and after publication, while providing bibliographic details that credit, if applicable, its publication in this journal.
+JFMCA permits and encourages authors to post items submitted to the journal on personal websites or institutional repositories both before and after publication while providing bibliographic details that credit, if applicable, its publication in this journal.

 Preservation Policy

 Content published in JFMCA will be preserved by the George A. Smathers Libraries at the University of Florida.
-The Libraries are committed to long-term digital preservation of all materials in UF-supported collaborative projects.
+The libraries are committed to the long-term digital preservation of all materials in UF-supported collaborative projects.
 Redundant digital archives, adherence to proven standards, and rigorous quality control methods protect digital objects.
-The UF Digital Collections provide a comprehensive approach to digital preservation, including technical supports, reference services for both online and offline archived files, and support services by providing training and consultation for digitization standards for long-term digital preservation.
+The UF Digital Collections provides a comprehensive approach to digital preservation, including technical support, reference services for online and offline archived files, and support services by providing training and consultation for digitization standards for long-term digital preservation.

-Content will be preserved indefinitely, unless a specific request for removal of a specific item is directed to the journal managers.
+Content will be preserved indefinitely unless a specific request to remove a specific item is directed to the journal managers.
 If you believe that your copyrighted material has been deposited into this journal without consent, please contact the administrators of JFMCA.

 Content is also preserved in the PKP Preservation Network (PKP PN) and CLOCKSS.